The Runtime Manager Agent

 hybrid installation option (by running

 amc_setup -H).
-The command requires a token which is copied from the Runtime Manager account to which you want to register the Runtime Manager Agent.
+The command requires a token which is copied from the Runtime Manager account to where you want to register the Runtime Manager agent.
 The same installation option is used with a cloud-based or on-premises version of Runtime Manager.

-Once configured, the Runtime Manager Agent will securely connect to this Runtime Manager account every time the Mule runtime restarts.
-The link that the Runtime Manager Agent establishes allows the Mule runtime to be monitored and managed remotely through an Anypoint Runtime Management Console.
+Once configured, the Runtime Manager agent securely connects to this Runtime Manager account every time the Mule restarts.
+The link that the Runtime Manager agent establishes allows the Mule to be monitored and managed remotely through an Anypoint Runtime Management console.

-Each Runtime Manager Agent can also be configured to allow other REST connections (either secure with the
+You can configure each Runtime Manager agent to allow other REST connections (either secure with the

 -I option), for use by other management tools outside of Runtime Manager.

-$MULE_HOME/plugins directory; it is configured via a single configuration file.
-For installation instructions and download links, see installing and configuring Runtime Manager Agent.
+$MULE_HOME/plugins directory and is configured via a single configuration file.
+For installation instructions and download links, see installing and configuring Runtime Manager agent.

-In addition to configurating and allowing REST connections with a Runtime Manager Agent, you can configure a Runtime Manager Agent plugin to connect a Mule runtime to a variety of external systems.
-The installation script provides options to choose particular communication methods and external systems, including controlling a Mule runtime through a Runtime Manager.
+In addition to configuring and allowing REST connections with a Runtime Manager agent, you can configure a Runtime Manager agent plugin to connect a Mule to a variety of external systems.
+The installation script provides options to choose particular communication methods and external systems, including controlling a Mule through a Runtime Manager.

-See Deployment Strategies for information on how the Runtime Manager Agent communicates with a Runtime Manager.
+See Deployment Strategies for information on how the Runtime Manager agent communicates with Runtime Manager.

 Additionally, it is assumed that your enterprise license is current.
-Please see Installing an Enterprise License for information on obtaining and installing an enterprise license.
+See Installing an Enterprise License for information on obtaining and installing an enterprise license.